CERN Axion Solar Telescope: Relic Axion Dark Matter Exploratory Setup (RADES)

-KWISP Detector
+KWISP detector

 KWISP at CAST is designed to detect the coupling of solar chameleons with matter particles.
 It uses a very sensitive optomechanical force sensor, capable of detecting a displacement in a thin membrane caused by the mechanical effects from the solar chameleon interactions.

 CAST-CAPP

 This detector has a delicate tuning mechanism, made of 2 parallel sapphire plates and activated by a piezoelectric motor.
-The maximum tuning corresponds to axions masses between 21-23 μeV.
+The maximum tuning corresponds to axions masses between 21–23 μeV.
 CAST-CAPP detector is also sensitive to dark matter axion tidal or cosmological streams and to the theorized axion mini-clusters.
 A newer and better version of CAPP is being developed at CAPP, South Korea.

-CAST results
+Results

-CAST experiment began with the goal of devising new methods and implementing novel technologies for the detection of solar axions.
+The CAST experiment began with the goal of devising new methods and implementing novel technologies for the detection of solar axions.
 Owing to the inter-disciplinary and interrelated field of axion studies, dark matter, dark energy, and axion-like exotic particles, the new collaborations at CAST have broadened their research into the wide field of astroparticle physics.
 Results from these different domains are described below.